EdwardLiuyc/StaticMapping/README.md

 - full support for all kinds of pointcloud
 - totally independent with ROS
 - try SQlite to manage submap memory
-- isam optimizer should not be involved with pointcloud type
 - Introduce a PoseGraph class to handle all things for back-end

 ## Something involved with multi-trajectory-situation